Epic 4 Days in Madeira Itinerary [2025]

 Seixal Beach is one of the most popular black sand beaches, celebrated for its striking dark sands formed from volcanic activity that contrast sharply with the azure waters of the Atlantic.

-The dramatic scenery is further complimented by the lush greenery of the surrounding cliffs, creating an almost otherworldly beauty that has become a favorite among photographers and nature lovers alike.
+The dramatic scenery is further complimented by the lush greenery of the surrounding cliffs, creating an almost otherworldly beauty.

 Porto Moniz is one of the most beautiful, natural saltwater pools I have ever experienced.